In this episode of "Calmly Considered," Michael and Allan discuss the rise of betting on sports in America and gambling in general.

 Immigration is a complex topic.
 Unfortunately, our public discourse produces much more heat than light on the topic.
 Allan Bevere and I recently had a conversation that only skims the topic, but maybe it will provide some food for thought and encourage helpful conversation.

-Posted at 04:53 PM in Calmly Considered Podcast Video, Demography, Politics | Permalink | Comments (0)
+Posted at 04:53 PM in Calmly Considered Podcast Video, Demography, Immigration, Politics, Public Policy | Permalink | Comments (0)

 The rate of Black entrepreneurship has always been lower than for other communities due to systemic and overt racism over past generations.
 This CNBC piece does a good job explaining the ongoing obstacles faced by Black-owned enterprises.

-Posted at 08:47 AM in Business, Demography, Economic Development, Racism, Sociology | Permalink | Comments (0)
+Posted at 08:47 AM in Business, Economic Development, Race, Sociology, Trends: Economic | Permalink | Comments (0)

 Last week, I participated with Allan Bevere in a discussion centered on John Knapp's book "How The Church Fails Businesspeople (And What Can Be Done About It)."
 Discussion focuses on integrating our faith and working lives, with reflection on why that integration is so challenging.

-Posted at 04:23 PM in Books, Calmly Considered Podcast Video, Christian Life, Culture, How the Church Fails Businesspeople (Book Discussion), Theology | Permalink | Comments (0)
+Posted at 04:23 PM in Books, Business, Calmly Considered Podcast Video, Christian Life, Culture, Series: How the Church Fails Businesspeople (Book Discussion), Theology | Permalink | Comments (0)

 This is the latest installment in Calmly Considered, hosted by Allan Bevere.
 This month we are talking about racism in America.
-We barely skimmed the surface of the topic as would be expected in a one-hour discussion.
+We barely skimmed the surface of the topic, as would be expected in a one-hour discussion.
 Hopefully, our conversation will inspire some deeper thought and encourage more reflection.
 Are there books or resources you have found helpful in thinking about race in America?
 Please share in the comments.

-Posted at 08:17 AM in Calmly Considered Podcast Video, Racism | Permalink | Comments (1)
+Posted at 08:17 AM in Calmly Considered Podcast Video, Culture, Politics, Race | Permalink | Comments (1)

 "In this month's episode of "Calmly Considered" Michael Kruse and I discuss the complex realities of socialism and capitalism that are so often distorted by simplistic social media memes, caricatures, and politicians seeking re-election."